cmusatyalab/wcacourse/README.md

 * Add labels to your video starting from the beginning.
 * When you are done labeling, `Save`.
 Then, go to the `Jobs` page, find your job, click the three dots and select `Finish Job`.

+For more information on how to use CVAT

 ### *Pro Tips*
 * You will need a task for each video that you label.
 * You can select the method (e.g., rectangle, polygon) you will use to draw bounding boxes around your objects when you create the label.
 If you select `Any`, you can use different methods as you annotate.
 Polygons are more accurate than other methods.
 Rectangles are easier to reposition.